georgeyounes/NICERUTIL/README.md

 [this page](https://heasarc.gsfc.nasa.gov/docs/nicer/analysis_threads/flares/).

 Another script called **correctfpmsel** will filter the FPM_SEL table in an event file so that its time stamps (TIME column) fall within the GTIs.
 This is not always the case and, when some of the time stamps in FPM_SEL aren't covered by the orbit file of the observation, it causes the HEASoft barycentering routine BARYCORR to fail when attempting to barycenter the FPM_SEL TIME column.
 For this reason, BARYCORR, in its current version, skips over the barycentering of the TIME column in the FPM_SEL table of an event file.
 Below, I will summarize how to regain the BARYCORR ability to apply barycenteric correction to the FPM_SEL table, and the use of the script **correctfpmsel**.

+Just in case you are not aware of it, there is a much more extensive nicer data analysis tools developed by other members of the NICER team, primarly Paul Ray, which I highly recommend you to check out.
+This can be accessed here [https://github.com/paulray/NICERsoft](https://github.com/paulray/NICERsoft)

 ## Acknowledgements